 2010: 4 above me, 5 below me, 4.3% above average

 2009: 3 above me, 6 below me, 10.7% above average

 Starting with $10,000 at the beginning of 2009 and dividing it equally among the blogger picks each year, the bloggers would have held $12,984 at the end of 2012.
 This same $10,000 in my portfolio would have grown to $16,869.

 Does this make me a great stock picker?
 Absolutely not.
 My portfolio has been mostly in index ETFs.
 I was lucky that the few individual stocks I hadn’t got around to selling happened to outperform the index.
 The bloggers in the contest collectively failed to match either the S&P 500 or the TSX.

-The funniest results come from a blog called Beating the Index.
+The funniest results come from a blog called Beating the Index (the web page on this blog discussing the results has disappeared, presumably out of embarrassment).
 This blogger has been participating for 2 years with the following results.